Moment map for coupled equations of K\"{a}hler forms and curvature: Introduction

 \item Notice that if $(J,f)\in \cY_0$, then $(J^{-1},f)=(-J,f)\in \cY_0$.
-This implies the above choices of embedding won't affect the space $\cY_0$. \end{enumerate} \end{rema} In general, the main technical part for this set up is to find the correct domain space (which is $\cY_0$ here).
+This implies the above choices of embedding won't affect the space $\cY_0$.
+However, the corresponding Mabuchi functional will be the same. \end{enumerate} \end{rema} In general, the main technical part for this set up is to find the correct domain space (which is $\cY_0$ here).
 We need a space that is closed under the action and is a K{\"a}hler submanifold.
 In section \ref{sec: Kahler coupled equation p}, we will discuss the difficulties of finding the suitable complex submanifold of $\map(X,X)$ for the moment map $\mu_p$.\\